Master’s in Political Science

 - Political theory

-- Political Science (general track in English) (More details to come)
+- Political Science (General Track in English) (New!)

 Within each specialty they study the “fundamentals”, which are mandatory for all and provide the key methodological and epistemological elements to develop a solid command of the subject matter.
 Students also attend specialized courses in the priority areas for each sub-discipline.
 In the last semester of their second year, students must write a research paper demonstrating their ability to organize their knowledge, to investigate an issue, and to address it in a coherent and informed argument.